shanahanbaptista/Data-structures-with-C/README.md

         * initializes internal list struct
         * set function pointers to the appropriate functions
         * returns a pointer to a Queuelist struct created on the heap

+:bulb: The remaining function names are suggestions since the driver code calls them all via function pointers

-* Push - pushes a value onto the Queue
+* Enqueue - pushes a value onto the Queue
     * `void enqueueQueuelist(struct queuelist *, Data);`
         * Adds the Data to the Queue
-* Pop - deletes and returns an element from the Queue
+* Dequeue - deletes and returns an element from the Queue
     * `Data dequeueQueuelist(struct queuelist *);`
         * Removes an element from the Queue
         * If the Queue is empty return a Data struct with -1 for a value